llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 outside in multiple standardized formats/languages automatically?

 Let's pick simulation as a concrete example.
-We have Verilator, CIRCT-based simulators like the event-driven `llhd-sim`, and at some point maybe another non-event-driven simulator to compete with Verilator in terms of performance.
+We have Verilator, CIRCT-based event-driven (e.g., `llhd-sim`) and potentially non-event-driven simulators that could be mixed using interop to use the faster, more constraint one for most of the design and switch to the slower, more general one for parts of the design that require the generality.
-They all provide their own interface for writing test-benches in a way that suits them best.
-Verilator has its custom C++ interface as well as SystemC support, `llhd-sim` expects the test-bench to be written in LLHD (e.g., compiled from SystemVerilog), and nobody knows what the interface of the third would look like (maybe a custom C-header?).
-This means, if we want to simulate a design with all three, we have to write the test-bench three times or at least some layer between the TB and the simulator interfaces.
-This dialect aims to solve this issue by auto-generating an interface from a selection of standarized formats (e.g., a SystemC or SystemVerilog module) such that the test-bench has to be written only once and switching to another simulator just means changing one CLI argument.
+They all provide their own interface for writing testbenches in a way that suits them best.
+Verilator has its custom C++ interface as well as SystemC support, `llhd-sim` expects the testbench to be written in LLHD (e.g., compiled from SystemVerilog), and nobody knows what the interface of the third would look like (maybe a custom C-header?).
+This means, if we want to simulate a design with all three, we have to write the testbench three times or at least some layer between the TB and the simulator interfaces.
+This dialect aims to solve this issue by auto-generating an interface from a selection of standarized formats (e.g., a SystemC or SystemVerilog module) such that the testbench has to be written only once and switching to another simulator just means changing one CLI argument.
 What if we have to use some blackbox Verilog code in the design?
 Is it compiled